 I went the vampire route.
 I could have bought a generic guard for $50, but I like a medical professional in the loop when I contemplate the flow of oxygen to my brain.
 Still, it felt like a shakedown of the insurance company.
 The snore guard worked, but it broke three times.

-It was around this time that I noticed a similar device at my son’s orthodontist, nestled on a shelf next to casts of terrifying tween teeth.
+It was around this time that I noticed a similar device at my son's orthodontist, nestled on a shelf next to casts of terrifying tween teeth and a pamphlet titled is Invisalign worth it?.
 The doctor told me he could make me a quasi-bionic mouth guard for $350.
-We’re still waiting to hear if insurance will cover it, but I’m not losing sleep either way.
+We're still waiting to hear if insurance will cover it, but I'm not losing sleep either way.
 It works like a vampiric charm.

 My wife's only complaint is that the guard makes me lisp.
 So I don't talk when it's in.
 She's the love of my life, and she deserves some peace and quiet.

 Jeff Giles's novel, The Mercy Rule, will be published next year by Bloomsbury.
 You can follow him on twitter @MrJeffGiles.